Latheror/robot/ESP/robot/README.md

 ## Required Libraries

-Before uploading the code, install the following library through the Arduino Library Manager:
+Before uploading the code, install the following libraries through the Arduino Library Manager:

-- **Adafruit PWM Servo Driver** (`Adafruit_PWMServoDriver`)
+- **Adafruit PWM Servo Driver** (`Adafruit_PWMServoDriver`) - For servo control
+- **PubSubClient** - For MQTT communication

 The `Wire` library is typically included automatically with ESP8266 support.